What to expect from Friday's jobs report | CNN Business

 Areas of the US economy have started to crack under the weight of persistently high inflation and a string of 10 consecutive rate hikes from the Federal Reserve.

 But despite all that, the labor market has kept humming right along.
-And that’s largely expected to be the case, again, in Friday’s monthly jobs report from the Bureau of Labor Statistics.
+And that’s largely expected to be the case, again, when the Bureau of Labor Statistics releases the May jobs report at 8:30 a.m. on Friday.

-Economists are forecasting a net gain of 190,000 jobs for May, according to Refinitiv.
+Economists are forecasting a net gain of 190,000 jobs last month, according to Refinitiv.
 While that would mark a significant retreat from April’s surprisingly strong 253,000 jobs added, it would land slightly above the average monthly gains seen during the strong labor market in the years leading up to the pandemic.

 Economists are also expecting the unemployment rate to tick back up to 3.5%.
 The US jobless rate has hovered at decade-lows for more than a year, with the current 3.4% rate matching a 53-year low hit in January.